elatov/elatov.github.io/_posts/2012-12-16-vcap5-dca-objective-5-2-deploy-and-manage-complex-update-manager-environments.md

 > <a href="http://virtuallyhyper.com/wp-content/uploads/2012/12/host_update_vum_p4.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/12/host_update_vum_p4.png']);"><img class="alignnone size-full wp-image-5186" title="host_update_vum_p4" src="http://virtuallyhyper.com/wp-content/uploads/2012/12/host_update_vum_p4.png" alt="host update vum p4 VCAP5 DCA Objective 5.2 – Deploy and Manage Complex Update Manager Environments" width="487" height="289" /></a>
 >
 > **Scanning the Cluster/Host**
 > Scan your hosts to ensure that the host requirements are met and you are ready to upgrade.
-From the vCenter Hosts and Clusters view, select the host/cluster, select the Update Manager tab and select Scan&#8230; .
+From the vCenter Hosts and Clusters view, select the host/cluster, select the Update Manager tab and select Scan... .
 Wait for the scan to complete.
 >
 > If the hosts return a status of Non-Compliant, you are ready to proceed with upgrading the host.
 >